 - 1. Council receives the Syrinx Success Hill Spillway Investigation Report; - 2.
 Officers implement an interim measure as outlined in the report using funds allocated in 2017/18 Budget; - Council undertake public consultation using have your say platform on two options for rectifying the spillway to gauge public view on the preferred option; and - 4.
-Council consider allocating \$180,000 in 2018-19 budget to undertake concept design, detailed design and implementation of New spillway structure.
+Council consider allocating \$180,000 in 2018-19 Budget to undertake concept design, detailed design and construction of a new spillway structure.